 Please read the 'Contact Details' section below for more information.

 Hong Kong residents must abide by the local laws and regulations while traveling or staying in the Mainland.
 If they contravene the laws in the Mainland, they must bear the legal consequences.
 If they are arrested or detained for any criminal offence, they may request the Public Security authorities to notify their relatives in accordance with the applicable laws.

 Further information on Mainland criminal law is available through the following links

 If Hong Kong residents are involved in a serious accident or become casualties, they should report to the Public Security authorities immediately.
-If further assistance is needed, they may contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu.
+If further assistance is needed, they may contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Shanghai, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong.

 Cross-boundary patient transfer or ambulance booking service is not available in Hong Kong.
 If Hong Kong residents are injured or suffering from illness in the Mainland and need ambulance service upon arrival in Hong Kong, they may call the Immigration Department Hotline at (852) 1868 to enquire about the arrangements or seek assistance from duty officers at border control points upon arrival.

 The public should handle with great care the transfer of patients in critical conditions back to Hong Kong for medical treatment.
 Generally speaking, they should consult a doctor beforehand to make sure that the patient is fit for the transfer.
 Under current arrangements, an ambulance will convey the patient from a border control point to a nearby hospital in Hong Kong for medical treatment.

 Assistance to Hong Kong Residents Unit of the Immigration Department.